-LFH is active in recycling as we collect Box tops for Education, Coke Rewards, Publix Grocery Store Points, and Campbell's soup labels.
-Look for the Pod Squad with details of how you can help.
+LFH is active in recycling as we collect Virtual Box tops for Education, Coke Rewards, Publix Grocery Store Points, and Campbell's soup labels.
+You may turn in Coca-Cola bottle caps to the front office, or you may go to https://us.coca-cola.com/give/ and scan all codes for Lake Forest Hills Elementary in Augusta, GA.